HansChristianPOLIT/OOP/README.md

 # Object-oriented programming (OOP) for Economics Students
-This document encompasses introductory Python and OOP concepts, along with an exploration of their application in economics.
+This repository encompasses introductory Python and OOP concepts, along with an exploration of their application in economics.

 I have gathered my notes from several sources.
 Primarily, I have drawn from the "Introduction to Programming and Numerical Analysis" course at the University of Copenhagen.
 In addition, I have used material from the QuantEcon lecture series.